Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 Products are placed in liquidation groups depending on their characteristics, for instance in the listed equity liquidation group or the fixed income liquidation group.
 A list of liquidation group and the products that are assigned to them can be found at Eurex Clearing's [Risk Parameters page][risk-parameters].
-[ECC link to Liquidation Groups](https://www.ecc.de/en/risk-management/margin-methodology/#17508).
+Link to [ECC Risk parameters](https://www.ecc.de/en/risk-management/margin-methodology/#17508).

 A liquidation group can be further divided into liquidation group splits.
 This is currently only the case for the fixed income liquidation group PFI01, which is divided into separate liquidation group